 Many schools in the U.S. participate in a program where for every book a kid reads, they get a personal pan pizza.
 Pretend you are still a student and reward yourself after you read a great book with a homemade personal pan pizza.

 Tex-Mex pizza is made with classic Tex-Mex flavors like jalapeños, ground beef, crunchy peppers, and cilantro.
 Enjoy this spicy treat with a margarita or your favorite beer.
 And for National Pizza Month, try a different wine pairing every night.
+Not a drinker?
+Try your homemade pizza with various sodas.

 Another pizza that hasn’t quite caught on here in the U.S. is quite popular abroad, a pizza with cut-up Vienna sausages.
 Pretend you are in Europe and give it a try.